-You'll need the following installed before building your wrapper:
+You'll need the following installed before building your wrap:

-For now, AssemblyScript and Rust are the only languages with which you can implement your wrapper.
+For now, AssemblyScript and Rust are the only languages with which you can implement your wrap.
 In the future, we will support additional languages that compile to WebAssembly, such as Go.

 If you have experience programming in TypeScript, you'll feel at home with AssemblyScript since the language's syntax is very similar.

-👋 This guide is meant for those who want to build and deploy their own wrappers.
-If you're interested in integrating deployed wrappers into your own app, see our Integrate into a JS App guide.
+👋 This guide is meant for those who want to build and deploy their own wraps.
+If you're interested in integrating deployed wraps into your own app, see our Integrate into a JS App guide.

-Let's begin by downloading the Polywrap demos repository, which contains the SimpleStorage Wasm wrapper we will be using in this guide:
+Let's begin by downloading the Polywrap demos repository, which contains the SimpleStorage wrap we will be using in this guide:

 From the root of this new directory, navigate to

-The best way to start a new wrapper project is with a project template generated using our CLI.
+The best way to start a new wrap project is with a project template generated using our CLI.

 <project-name> is replaced with a custom name of your choice.
 For example